Skip to main content

 Explain Terraform configuration files with respect to versioning.

 These are some examples chosen to show questions in diverse subjects which would otherwise have taken me much longer time to find answers to.
-And I don’t have to filter Google search results sprinkled with ads, sift through “SEO-optimized” articles with low signal-to-noice ratio, or jump between sites with completely different designs.
+And I don’t have to filter Google search results sprinkled with ads, sift through “SEO-optimized” articles with low signal-to-noise ratio, or jump between sites with completely different designs.
 It is all there in a clear and simple interface.

 And those are just the initial questions.
 Many times the true value comes from being able to ask follow-up questions and ask it to explain areas that are still unclear.